Saturday, November 09, 2019

 Aesthetics

 Graphically, for a puzzler, it's amazing!
 I liked the crisp, clean design using bold colours.
 It's futuristic in some ways and reminded me how I thought a 16-bit game would look - back when I was a ZX Spectrum guy.
-Okay, I'd have liked scrolling but the flick-screen works perfectly (I'm thankful push-scrolling wasn't used).
+Okay, I'd have liked scrolling, but the flick-screen works perfectly (I'm thankful push-scrolling wasn't used).

-The sound effects are good but the funky Dave Whittaker music wins hands down.
+The sound effects are good, but the funky Dave Whittaker music wins hands down.
 Listen...

 Yes, please do pause this most excellent reading.
-Listen, enjoy and then continue to scroll :-)
+Listen, enjoy, and then continue to scroll :-)

 We are now at that point where I write why I loved or hated a game.
-However, I'm doing something different because of Quadralien's enormous learning curve which I initially failed to master many moons ago.
-Sometimes we're quick to judge and I fell into that trap because of Quadralien's massive learning curve.
+However, I'm doing something different because of Quadralien's enormous learning curve, which I initially failed to master many moons ago.
+Sometimes we're quick to judge, and I fell into that trap because of Quadralien's massive learning curve.

 Anyhow, I recently took a week off work with my family to eat, drink, and walk the fells of northern England.
 I returned fresh, raring to go, and booted up my ST to give this puzzler another go.
 And, you know what?
-I enjoyed it for the first time in over 30 years and my older brain coped better too. lol
+I enjoyed it for the first time in over 30 years, and my older brain coped better, too. lol

-Quadralien offers the usual end-of-world scenario but feels different and with fascinating mechanics.
-Sure, there's a learning curve, but I suggest trying your best to master that otherwise, you might do what I almost did when initially writing this review!
+Quadralien offers the usual end-of-world scenario, but feels different and has fascinating mechanics.
+Sure, there's a learning curve, but I suggest trying your best to master that; otherwise, you might do what I almost did when initially writing this review!
 I am glad I waited until after my obviously much-needed holiday!

-Don't miss out on what is truly a classic Atari ST game.
-Dismiss this game at your peril.
+Do not miss out on what is truly a classic Atari ST game!!
+Dismiss this corker at your peril.